Mark Latham: One Nation (2018–2023)

-Since 2020, Latham has promoted a bill titled "Parental Rights" bill which seeks to prohibit teachers from discussing "the ideology of gender fluidity to children in schools".
+Since 2020, Latham has promoted a bill titled "Parental Rights" which seeks to prohibit teachers from discussing "the ideology of gender fluidity to children in schools".

-In 2021, Latham moved a motion to pull Bruce Pascoe's book Dark Emu from the NSW school curriculum.
+In 2021, Latham moved a motion to pull Bruce Pascoe's book Dark Emu from the New South Wales school curriculum.
 One Nation, Fred Nile and the Shooters, Fishers and Farmers Party voted for it, while the Liberal Party, the National Party, Labor and the Greens voted down the motion.

 In October 2022, Latham announced his plan to quit the Legislative Council just before the 2023 New South Wales state election and to run again on the top of the One Nation ticket.
-The plan is designed to increase the numbers of One Nation in the Legislative Council from two to four after the election.
-He resigned from the Legislative Council on 2 March 2023.
+The plan was designed to increase the numbers of One Nation in the Legislative Council from two to four after the election.
+He resigned from the Legislative Council on 2 March 2023 and was re-elected 23 days later.
+His seat was filled by Tania Mihailuk.

-Political positions in One Nation

-Immigration

-Latham supports travel ban on certain Islamic countries, saying, "If you know that there’s a country that’s producing a lot of troublemakers, would-be terrorists, radical jihadists coming to Australia, what sort of sane nation would say, 'Bring 'em in!'
-If you know there's a nation that's no good for us, then turn off the tap."

-Burqa ban

-Latham supports banning the burqa in government buildings, banks and airports.